unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-have-text.md

     .
   </p>
 </section>
-queried for first p to have text 'Read about howto assert on the text content of a DOM element.' expected
+queried for first p to have text 'Read about how to assert on the text content of a DOM element.' expected
   <p>
-    Learn about howto assert on the text content of a DOM element.
+    Learn about how to assert on the text content of a DOM element.
   </p>
-  to have text 'Read about howto assert on the text content of a DOM element.'
+  to have text 'Read about how to assert on the text content of a DOM element.'

-  -Learn about howto assert on the text content of a DOM element.
+  -Learn about how to assert on the text content of a DOM element.
-  +Read about howto assert on the text content of a DOM element.
+  +Read about how to assert on the text content of a DOM element.
 ```